nathaniellarson/practice-git-security/README.md

 13. Did you get an error for the `bad.env` file?
 It has broken our custom rule, as well as one of the default rules--but it is useful to note we only see the first (custom) rule listed in the warning.
 Expected output should look something like the following:
 ![Error using gitleaks](docs/error_gitleaks.png)
 14. On to removing that secret that some bumbling idiot committed!!

+## Removing Sensitive Information: Filter-Repo
+*Note: Using Filter-Repo may not remove all instances of a secret.
+For instance, you're removing it from your fork of my repo, but the secret it still in mine!
+Be cognizant of this when using this in the real world*

+These instructions closely follow those posted [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) by GitHub.
+1. Install [git-filter-repo](https://github.com/newren/git-filter-repo).
+On MacOS: `brew install git-filter-repo`.
+2. Navigate to our repo root `cd /path/to/this/repo` (you're probably already there)
+3. Identify the file we want to filter OUT: `./bad.env`
+4. Check our history for the commit that we expect to filter OUT: `git log --pretty=format:"%h%x09%an%x09%ad%x09%s"`.
+The description is `not suspicious`.
+4. Now for the powerful function: `git filter-repo --invert-paths --path bad.env` (*this is an intense function, double-check that your command is correct before running*)
+5. Once we run this, let's make sure that the logs look correct.
+If we run `git log --pretty=format:"%h%x09%an%x09%ad%x09%s"`, most of the history should be the same, with the notable exception of our `not suspicious` commit.
+It's gone!
+6. Let's run `gitleaks detect` to make sure.
+It should pass.
+7. Now that we're sure that we're good.
+Let's run `git push origin --force --all`.
+This will update the remote repository.
+We're all fixed!